firavoyage/blogging/readme.md

   - .tonikawa: over the moon for you (2020)
   - .oreimo (2010)
   - .too many losing heroines!
 (2024)
-  - .my youth romantic comedy is wrong, as i expected (2013)
   - .puella magi madoka magica (2011)
   - .no game, no life (2014)
   - .bakemonogatari (2009)